 Procida travel guide: Visit Italy’s most colourful island

-Procida is a beautiful Italian island in the Bay of Naples.
-Here’s everything you need to know about visiting Procida in 2024: how to get there, what to do and why you should visit this colourful island.
+Procida is a beautiful Italian island in the Bay of Naples, with a charm that sets it apart from the busy mainland and its more famous island neighbours.
+Here’s everything you need to know about visiting Procida: how to get there, what to do and why you should visit this colourful island.

 Where is Procida?